 To become a volunteer at Union Hospital, are several requirements:

-- Get a BCI Background Check (for those 18 years of age and older).
-Your application will be submitted to the Human Resources Department.
+- Including a BCI Background Check (for those 18 years of age and older).

 - Get the seasonal flu vaccine.

-Once the above requirements have been completed, we will schedule a time for you to complete orientation on site.
-This will include several steps to prepare you for your time volunteering including hospital tour, review of policies and procedures, ID badge, wheelchair safety training, shadowing experiences and more.
+Once all requirements have been completed, we will schedule a time for you to complete orientation on site.
+This will include several steps to prepare you for your time volunteering including hospital tour, review of policies and procedures, ID badge, shadowing experiences and more.

 Frequently Asked Questions